Mike Johnson: Personal life

 Johnson married Kelly Renee Lary on May 1, 1999.
 Their primary residence is in Benton, Louisiana.

 The Johnsons have five children, including an adopted son, Michael Tirrell James.
 Johnson and his wife met James, who is black, at an event for Young Life Ministries.
 The Johnsons took James in, assuming legal guardianship of him when he was 14 years old.
 James, who maintains a private life with his family, has said: "If the Johnsons hadn't taken me in as a teenager, my life would look very different today.
 I would probably be in prison or I might not have made it at all."

-In a 2015 German television story about the purity movement, Johnson and his then 13-year-old daughter Hannah were featured attending a purity ball.

 Johnson and his wife have co-hosted the podcast Truth Be Told since March 2022, discussing public affairs and other issues from a Christian perspective.
 On his podcast, Johnson said that "the Word of God is, of course, the ultimate source of all truth", and attributed the success of the United States to its foundation upon a "religious statement of faith".

 Johnson describes himself as a Christian first and foremost.
 An evangelical and a Southern Baptist, he has said: "My faith informs everything I do."